textninja/dtc0007/_posts/2022-01-05-build-complete-blog-post-in-jekyll.md

 ---
+challenge-number: 7
-title: "Daily Tech Challenge #7 - Build a complete blog post with Jekyll"
+title: Build a complete blog post with Jekyll
+author: Joe Taylor
+date: 2022-01-05
 layout: post
 ---

-# Daily Tech Challenge #7
-## Build a complete blog post with Jekyll

 Today, we're going meta.
 Time is at a premium, so instead of doing a tech challenge *and* a blog post, my blog post *is* my tech challenge, which makes